7 Fun Things to Do In Leadville in the FallSeptember 24, 2019

 Fall is a quiet season in Leadville and Twin Lakes, Colorado, after the summer vacationers and before the snow-lovers.
 Trails and restaurants are calm, and lodging rates are lower for shoulder season.
-If you need more reasons to visit, here are seven things you can do on a fun fall mountain escape:
+If you need more reasons to visit, here are eight things you can do on a fun fall mountain escape:

 1) Enjoy Great Weather